OrlaBr/community-woodlands-project/README.md

     - User 1: the general public, who may have heard of the project word of mouth or have heard about the project already through local media or social media sites.
     - User 2 : partnering organisations and funders.
 Developing a modern professional looking website, will in turn help with future funding applications.
     - Research: community websites tend to be very plain and content heavy.
 So focus was on minimal content, visually stunning pictures, to evoke more feeling and reaction.
 Updates can be added regularly to the all important newsletter, the blog and social media sites.
-     - Notes: The responsibility to maintain the website and social media channels is met with reluctance  yet it is of vital importance to community groups looking for funding.
-Funding bodies, like to be visually represented.
+     - Notes: The responsibility to maintain the website and social media channels is usually met with reluctance among community groups  yet it is of vital importance particularily for groups looking for funding.
+Funding bodies, like to be visually represented, to be able to add logos, etc.
 - - -
  - *Scope Plane* :computer: Creation of a MVW, minimum viable website with mixed content that has the potential to grow.
      - Needs: public information about the role and function of the community group.
-I decided on a simple scroll down website to reflect modern trends and designed the website using bootstrap mobile first’ theory
+I decided on a simple scroll down website to reflect modern trends and designed the website using bootstrap mobile 'first’ theory
-     - Important features are the
+     - Important features:
           - contact form,
           - access to a newsletter-sign up,
           - active blog to showcase projects and activities.